| Title: | Aggregation Operators and Preordered Sets |

 Note that an asymmetric relation is necessarily irreflexive,

-compare rel_is_irreflexive
+compare rel_is_irreflexive.

-finds out if a given binary relation
+rel_is_asymmetric finds out if a given binary relation

 is asymmetric.
-Missing values in R
+Missing values in R may result in NA.

 Also, check out rel_closure_symmetric

-for the symmetric closure of R
+for the symmetric closure of R.

-rel_is_asymmetric
+rel_is_asymmetric returns

 a single logical value.